reginapizza/origami-image-service/README.md

   * `PORT`: The port to run the application on.
   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).
   * `LOG_LEVEL`: A Syslog-compatible level at which to emit log events to stdout.
 One of `trace`, `debug`, `info`, `warn`, `error`, or `crit`.
-  * `PREFERRED_HOSTNAME`: The hostname to use in documentation and as a base URL in bundle requests.
-This defaults to `image.webservices.ft.com`.
+  * `HOSTNAME`: The hostname to use for tinting SVGs.
+This defaults to the hostname given in the request.
+[See the trouble-shooting guide for more information](#svgs-dont-tint-locally).
   * `CLOUDINARY_ACCOUNT_NAME`: The name of the Cloudinary account to use in image transforms.
   * `RAVEN_URL`: The Sentry URL to send error information to.